 2024 has been my year of discovering what wellness activities (for lack of a better word) help my incredibly fried nervous system.
 With C-PTSD, being touched by other people and being exposed or vulnerable, like only having a towel and underwear on during a massage, wearing only a towel in a sauna, and changing in front of everyone in a locker room, aren’t easy.
 Things that are supposed to bring you comfort only spike your cortisol levels.

-That said, I felt very comfortable in the woman-only locker room at Topnotch Resort’s spa.
-They have everything you need for showering off after a swim, hot tub soak, sauna session, or massage, from robes to razors for shaving to deodorant and hairspray.
+I also felt very comfortable in the women-only locker room at Topnotch Resort’s spa.
+They have everything you need for showering off after a swim, hot tub soak, sauna session, or massage, from robes to razors for shaving, as well as deodorant and hairspray.
+If you forgot it, they probably have it.

-Outside the private lounges, spa guests and anyone with a day pass can enjoy the heated indoor pool, hot tub with cascading waterfall, and the outdoor pool and jacuzzi, both of which have breathtaking views of Mt.
+Outside the private lounges, spa guests and anyone with a day pass can enjoy the heated indoor pool, a hot tub with a cascading waterfall, and the outdoor pool and jacuzzi, both of which offer breathtaking views of Mt.
 Mansfield.

 Cocktails and heavy appetizers at Après Cocktails & Wine